Health-Informatics-UoN/carrot-docs/docs/AzureFunctions/RunningLocally.md

 ## Introduction

 Running Azure Functions locally is a little involved; this guide has been written to get you up and running with Azure CLI and Functions.
 Note that this guide assumes you're using VSCode.
 All of the functionality described here can be replicated outside of VSCode (in Azure CLI) but instructions for doing so are not detailed in this guide.

 >Note that this guide is not intended to demonstrate how to create an Azure Function from scratch.
-Its purpose is to show you how to run pre-coded Functions.
+> Its purpose is to show you how to run pre-coded Functions.

 To follow this guide you need to install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Azure Functions Basics

 Conceptually, queue-based Azure Functions are simple to follow.
 A **_message_** is posted to a **_message queue_**.
 A Function then executes on messages within a message queue.
-In Co-Connect, a message is posted to a message queue as JSON but other formats are possible (e.g. XML).
+In CaRROT-Mapper, a message is posted to a message queue as JSON but other formats are possible (e.g. XML).
 Here's an example message destined for the `scanreports` queue:

 ```
 {